 First is the aesthetic reasons.
 Power lines may be essential, but they’re unsightly.

 Health and safety may be the bigger concern, though.
 There are widespread concerns about electromagnetic radiation from power lines contributing to cancer.
-Whether or not this is scientifically accurate doesn’t matter — tenants won’t want to pay as much if they believe they’re taking health risks.
+Whether or not this is scientifically accurate doesn’t matter — residents won’t want to pay as much if they believe they’re taking health risks.

 Then, there’s the risk of downed power lines, which are extremely hazardous.
-Because of this, they can hamper a tenant’s ability to leave the property or neighborhood if a downed line is blocking a road.
+Because of this, they can hamper a resident’s ability to leave the property or neighborhood if a downed line is blocking a road.
 Worse, a power line could fall directly onto your property if too close.

 Homes close to or underneath power lines may have restrictions on landscaping and development projects.
 You won’t be able to make certain improvements that could increase your rental income.